mkazuyuki/hauc/iSCSI-cluster.md

 This guide provides how to create iSCSI Target cluster (with block device backstore) on EXPRESSCLUSTER for Linux.

 ## Versions
-- VMware vSphere Hypervisor 6.7U2 (VMware ESXi 6.7U2)
+- vSphere Hypervisor 6.7U2 (VMware ESXi 6.7U2)
 - CentOS 7.6 x86_64
-- EXPRESSCLUSTER X for Linux 4.1.1-1
+- EXPRESSCLUSTER X 4.1 for Linux

 ## System Requirements and Planning